stackbit-projects/knowledgeable-triceratops-eaef5/content/pages/features.md

     title: Schedule
     subtitle: >-
-      Join us Aug 11-14, 2022 at Caesars Forum + Bally's, Paris, Flamingo, Harrahs, and Linq in Las Vegas!
+      Join us Aug 11-14, 2022 at Caesars Forum + Bally's, Paris, Flamingo, Harrahs, and Linq in Las Vegas!Note that the schedule is still TBD (to be determined) until we've received all CFP submissions.
+Below are the confirmed talks!
     align: center
   - type: features_section
     features: